What is Teen Heroin Abuse?

 Is residential treatment necessary for my teen?

-While treatment being carried out in a residential setting isn’t mandatory, it has several benefits, especially with regard to Heroin addiction treatment.
-Because the addiction, withdrawal, and recovery aspects of Heroin treatment are so severe and include a number of different physical and psychological risks, residential treatment provides constant oversight and support of the teen, assuring their physical safety and well-being, every step of the way.
+While treatment being carried out in a residential setting isn’t mandatory, it has several benefits, especially with regard to teen heroin abuse treatment.
+Because the addiction, withdrawal, and recovery aspects of teen heroin abuse treatment are so severe and include a number of different physical and psychological risks, residential treatment provides constant oversight and support of the teen, assuring their physical safety and well-being, every step of the way.
 Beyond this, it allows for intense treatment that will hopefully allow for teens to return back to a healthy, happy life, in a relatively short time period.
 If you have further questions or concerns as to whether Paradigm residential treatment is the best option for your teen, we’d be happy to assist in any way we can.